aucoeur/onlyMetal/docs/readme.md

 Each band has a "style" listed in the JSON data.
 You're goal is to count the unique styles.

-Display the count of unique metal styles on the Statictics screen.
+Display the count of unique metal styles on the Statistics screen.
 Something like:

 - **Styles:** 47

-(It's notable that out of 50 bands there are 47 unqiue styles!)
+(It's notable that out of 50 bands there are 47 unique styles!)

 Note! styles is a string but a band may subscribe to multiple styles!
 The styles are separated by a comma!